Metals·EPA Limit: 10 ppb (parts per billion)

 Why Is Arsenic Dangerous?

 Arsenic is a potent carcinogen even at low levels.
-Long-term health effects include:
+According to the EPA, WHO, and ATSDR, long-term health effects include:

 How Does Arsenic Get Into Water?